scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

     print(time.time() - t0)

 Here, Dask splits the array into 10 chunks and processes them in parallel using multiple threads.
-However, each Dask task executes the same Numpy matrix operations which are accelerated using Intel |R| MKL under the hood and thus multi-threaded by default.
+However, each Dask task executes the same NumPy matrix operations which are accelerated using Intel |R| MKL under the hood and thus multi-threaded by default.
 This combination results in nested parallelism, i.e. when one parallel component calls another component, which is also threaded.

 The reason why the Dask version was set to have only 10 tasks is to model real-life applications with limited parallelism on the outermost level, which is quite typical for functional and pipeline types of parallelism.